goutam246/SecureKYC-HDFC/README.md

 - Document scanning includes quality checks (blur detection)
 - Maximum 3 attempts per document upload
 - All document number fields are optional
+- Sometimes after registration it directly shows kyc approved, if that happens refresh the page and it will redirect to the kyc form

 ## 🤝 Contributing